 Live Chats can be a great value-add for your members.
-You can use them to introduce your moderators, provide more information about your brand, share exclusive details about a new product, or invite a guest speaker to present relevant information to your membership.
+Use them to introduce your moderators, provide more information about your brand, share exclusive details about a new product, or invite a guest speaker to present relevant information to your membership.
 These are the more common instances but the possibilities and topics are limitless.

-After setting up your live chat, getting members to show up and participate may seem overwhelming.
-We recommend following the below steps and accompanying tips to help streamline the process of planning and executing a successful live chat.
+Getting members to show up and participate may seem overwhelming.
+We recommend following the steps and tips below to help streamline the process of planning and executing a successful live chat.

 While planning your live chat, set a general goal for the chat and how many members you want to attend.